ddsky/api-league-clients/go/docs/DetectGenderByName200Response.md

 `func (o *DetectGenderByName200Response) HasProbabilityMale() bool`

 HasProbabilityMale returns a boolean if a field has been set.

+### GetProbabilityFemale

+`func (o *DetectGenderByName200Response) GetProbabilityFemale() float32`

+GetProbabilityFemale returns the ProbabilityFemale field if non-nil, zero value otherwise.

+### GetProbabilityFemaleOk

+`func (o *DetectGenderByName200Response) GetProbabilityFemaleOk() (*float32, bool)`

+GetProbabilityFemaleOk returns a tuple with the ProbabilityFemale field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProbabilityFemale

+`func (o *DetectGenderByName200Response) SetProbabilityFemale(v float32)`

+SetProbabilityFemale sets ProbabilityFemale field to given value.

+### HasProbabilityFemale

+`func (o *DetectGenderByName200Response) HasProbabilityFemale() bool`

+HasProbabilityFemale returns a boolean if a field has been set.

+### GetPopularity

+`func (o *DetectGenderByName200Response) GetPopularity() float32`

+GetPopularity returns the Popularity field if non-nil, zero value otherwise.

+### GetPopularityOk

+`func (o *DetectGenderByName200Response) GetPopularityOk() (*float32, bool)`

+GetPopularityOk returns a tuple with the Popularity field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPopularity

+`func (o *DetectGenderByName200Response) SetPopularity(v float32)`

+SetPopularity sets Popularity field to given value.

+### HasPopularity

+`func (o *DetectGenderByName200Response) HasPopularity() bool`

+HasPopularity returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)